apache/gravitino/docs/docker-image-details.md

 Changelog

 - apache/gravitino-ci:hive-0.1.13 (Switch to Apache official DockerHub repository)
-  - Use `datastrato/gravitino-ci-hive:0.1.13` Dockerfile to rebuild the image.
+  - Use Gravitino release 0.6.0 Dockerfile to build the image.

 - datastrato/gravitino-ci-hive:0.1.13
   - Support Hive 2.3.9 and HDFS 2.7.3